-In the current chapter, we will examine a few problems with a level of difficulty that can be expected in the problems of the practical exam in "Programming Basics".
-We will review and practice all the knowledge that was gained from this book and through the "Programming Basics" course.
+In the current chapter, we will examine a few problems with a level of difficulty that can be expected in the problems of the practical exam at SoftUni.

-The "Programming Basics" course ends with a practical exam.
-It includes 6 problems, for which you will have 4 hours, to solve.
-Each of the exam problems will cover one of the topics studied in the course.
+The practical exam includes 6 problems, for which you will have 4 hours, to solve.
+Each of the exam problems will cover one of the topics studied in this book.
 The themes of the problems are as follows:

 How does the testing in Judge work?
 You upload the source code and from the menu below you choose to compile it as a Java program.
 The program is being tested with a series of tests, giving points for each successful test.

-The first problem of the "Programming Basics" Practical Exam covers simple calculations without checks and loops.
-Here are a few examples:
+The first problem of the Practical Exam covers simple calculations without checks and loops.
+Here are a few problems:

 |A triangle in the plane is defined by the coordinates of its three vertices.
 First, the vertex (x1, y1) is set.
 Then the other two vertices are set: (x2, y2) and (x3, y3), which lie on a common horizontal line (i.e. they have the same Y coordinates).
 Write a program that calculates the area of the triangle by the coordinates of its three vertices.|